SathishVemala/snakegame/README.md

 Using module
 if the player hits the boundaries of the screen, then he loses.
 To specify that, I have made use of an 'if' statement that defines the limits for the x and y coordinates of the snake to be less than or equal to that of the screen.
 Also, make a not over here that I have removed the hardcodes and used variables instead so that it becomes easy in case you want to make any changes to the game later on.

+● Goal: To create a snake game using python.
+● Modules used: pygame & random.
+● Outcome: Snake game is ready to play.